Post-war

 A post-war or postwar period is the interval immediately following the end of a war.
-The term usually refers to the short period after World War II (ended in 1945).
+The term usually refers to a varying period of time after World War II, which ended in 1945.
 A post-war period can become an interwar period or interbellum, when a war between the same parties resumes at a later date (such as the period between World War I and World War II).
 By contrast, a post-war period marks the cessation of armed conflict entirely.